grupokindynos/gobitso/README.md

 # Gobitso API

-This is a golang wrapper implementation for the Bitso REST API, developed by Kindynos
+This is a golang wrapper implementation for the Bitso REST API, developed by Kindynos.

 ## Usage